Actifio/MaxDBFileSystemBackup/readme.md

 By suspending the log writer, no more Checkpoints (also called Savepoints) can be written.
 This means the last Savepoint is used during database restart or restore.

+# Error handling

+The script uses simple error code checking to determine if the exit is clean or dirty.
+As written, if the freeze fails, then the snapshot will fail.
+This is on the assumption that you do not want a 'fuzzy' image.

 # Supporting documentation